ocean-tracking-network/node-manager-training/_episodes/16_feature_requests.md

 ~~~
 {: .language-bash}

 You will then be able to test the new code.
-When you are finished, follow the same steps to switch back to the `master` branch to continue your work.
-The `master` branch contains all the production-quality tools.
+When you are finished, follow the same steps to switch back to the `main` branch to continue your work.
+The `main` branch contains all the production-quality tools.

 {% include links.md %}